Gorilla Trekking Regions in Uganda

 Buhoma is found in Kanungu district.
 It is the first place where gorilla tracking started from.
 It has 5 habituated Gorilla groups.

-It is one of the indigenous groups to be habituated between 1997 and 1999.
+One of the indigenous groups to be habituated between 1997 and 1999.
 It gets its name from a local word meaning the pool of water.
 It was initially under the leadership of silverback Mugurusi during its habituation process.
 He passed on and left leadership to his sons Rwansigazi and Mwirima.
 Later on, Mwirima broke away from his brother and formed his group Rushegura.
 This was because Rwansigazi wanted to explore distant places while his brother wanted to leave in the same area.

-Rwangasigazi passed on his power to his son Makara the current silverback.
+However, Rwangasigazi passed on his power to his son Makara the current silverback.
 The group is currently made up of 18 members.

-It was habituated in 2000 and opened for tracking in 2002.
+Was habituated in 2000 and opened for tracking in 2002.
 It disintegrated from the Habiyanja group.
 It is very mobile within Buhoma and sometimes can be spotted around the premises of UWA offices, Buhoma camp, and some Batwa Villages.
 The group was led by Mwirima who died in 2015 leaving leadership to Kabukojo the black back.
 The group currently has 16 members.

 Katwe Gorilla Group.

-It is one of the newest gorilla families in Bwindi.
+One of the newest gorilla families in Bwindi.
 It was announced to the public by the Uganda wildlife authority in August 2018 after 3 years of habituation.
 With the availing of this group, it increased the gorilla permits available at Buhoma from 24 to 32 permits a day since only 8 members can track the gorilla family in Uganda and Rwanda.
 It was launched alongside the Christmas group in Nkuringo.
 The group is led by a dominant silverback Katwe, and currently has about 10 individuals with 4 adult females, 3 blackbacks, and 2 infants.